Genevieve Rowe: Career

 In 1938, Rowe had the role of Beauty in Vittorio Giannini's Beauty and the Beast on CBS, radio's first commissioned opera.
 She also was one of the featured vocalists on The First American Opera Festival, a sustaining program that was broadcast on WOR in 1942.
 The one-hour program presented adaptations of seven operas and promoted sales of savings bonds and stamps for the U.S. Treasury Department.

 On radio, Rowe was the female vocalist on Gaslight Gayeties and Harvest of Stars,.
 She performed regularly on Johnny Presents, the Burl Ives Coffee Club and the Gay Nineties Revue.
 Other shows on which she was heard included Melody Hall.
+In 1945 she used the pseudonym Irene Hill on one radio show because she was singing regularly on two network programs.

 Rowe sang with the Montreal Opera, the Westchester Philharmonic Society, and other groups.

 In 1947, Rowe and Glen Burris, accompanied by Paul Baron's orchestra, recorded The Student Prince Album (Majestic MZ-4), containing six discs.
 In 1948, Rowe — along with Lillian Cornell and Lawrence Brooks, accompanied by Sigmund Romberg's orchestra and chorus — recorded Gems From Sigmund Romberg Shows Vol. II (Victor MO 1256).
 The album contained four discs.